DCFS/CPS Investigations in Long Beach, CA

 A social worker has left a card on your door — or even worse went to your child’s school and spoken to them without your consent.
 Some people feel confident like they have nothing to hide.
 Others are scared out of their minds.
-Before making any statement to the social worker, I strongly recommend calling and speaking to a private dependency attorney for the reasons outlined below.
+Before making any statement to the social worker, I strongly recommend calling and speaking to a private Long Beach dependency attorney for the reasons outlined below.

 Your Actions Matter

 Your actions and statements can be the difference between your child ending up in the foster care system.

 - You are entitled to have an attorney present with you when you initially interview with DCFS

 - Call the social worker and request that an interview be set up between you, your attorney, and the social worker’s attorney

 Having an attorney present is good to help you: